-Ecosystem function is assessed primarily through consideration of soil nutrient levels.
-For 7130 Blanket bogs ( if active bog), additional consideration is given to peat formation and hydrology.
+Ecosystem function is assessed primarily through consideration of soil nutrient levels for all habitats, and also water quality for 7230 Alkaline fens.
+For 7130 Blanket bogs ( if active bog) and 7230 Alkaline fens, additional consideration is given to peat formation and hydrology.